sodacrackers/novus_tech/README.md

-# Novus - ServBeyond - Vertex
+# Novus Serv Vertex

-Code samples and custom projects repository.
+Code samples and select custom work.
 Below is a description of select items.

 ## Subprojects